by Sarah Williams

 - Risk of skin conditions

-So how do we get our 6-8 glasses a day in to stay hydrated?
+So how do we get our 6-8 glasses a day to stay hydrated?

-Firstly, if you feel thirsty drink, it only takes a 2% loss of water to feel thirsty.
-If you’re hungry drink, as sometimes this is a hidden sign of dehydration.
-Drink before and after workouts to replenish loss of water through sweating.
-Carry a bottle of water on you to remind you to drink.
+Firstly, if you feel thirsty, drink.
+It only takes a 2% loss of water to feel thirsty.
+If you’re hungry, drink.
+Sometimes this is a hidden sign of dehydration.
+Drink before and after workouts to replenish the loss of water through sweating.
+Carry a bottle of water with you to remind you to drink.

 Some drinks can also act as a diuretic, which can actually cause dehydration; this would include drinks like alcohol.
-There have been many studies on the link of caffeinated drinks and hydration.
-Actually coffee and tea are only mild diuretics, so as long as you are drinking in moderation and are not adding too much sugar this should not have a negative impact.
+There have been many studies on the link between caffeinated drinks and hydration.
+Actually, coffee and tea are only mild diuretics, so as long as you are drinking in moderation and are not adding too much sugar, this should not have a negative impact.